Watts to Horsepower Conversion – Watts to HP Calculator

 Example 2: Convert 10 hp to watts (mechanical or electric)

-• W = hp × 746
+W = hp × 746 W = 10 × 746 W = 7,460 W

-That’s why a “10 hp” machine is a big load, it’s several thousand watts at the shaft before you even think about efficiency and losses.
+That’s why a “10 hp” machine is a big load — it’s several thousand watts at the shaft before you even think about efficiency and losses.

-hp = W ÷ 746
+- Mechanical or electric horsepower: hp = W ÷ 746

-metric hp = W ÷ 735.5
+- Metric horsepower: metric hp = W ÷ 735.5

 A quick sanity check that catches a lot of mistakes: if your watts are under 746, your horsepower will be under 1 (for mechanical or electric hp).
 So 500 W can’t be “2 hp,” no matter what the marketing sticker says.

-Horsepower to watts (hp to W)
+Horsepower to Watts Formula (HP to W)

 Use these when you have horsepower and need watts.

-W = hp × 746
+- Mechanical or electric horsepower: W = hp × 746

-W = metric hp × 735.5
+- Metric horsepower: W = metric hp × 735.5

-If a motor is rated 3 hp (mechanical), then:
+One clean round example — if a motor is rated 3 hp (mechanical):

-• W = 3 × 746 = 2,238 W
+W = 3 × 746 = 2,238 W

 If you’re estimating electrical draw, remember that real input watts will usually be higher than output watts because of efficiency.